Types of main benefits

 If you’re single, you must be in “exceptional circumstances” to get the Youth Payment.
 This means being in one of the following situations:

-- your parents are unable to support you, or
+- your parents are unable to support you (for example, if they’re in prison, in hospital, or overseas), or

 - your relationship with your parents has broken down, and they’re unwilling to support you, or

 - for some good reason, you can’t reasonably be expected to be financially dependent on your parents (for example, you’ve experienced family violence), or

 - you were, but are no longer, in the care of Oranga Tamariki / Ministry for Children.

 An organisation (currently Barnardos) will assess whether your relationship with your parents has broken down.
 Usually, they will interview your parents and your caregivers and may also interview other people, such as teachers or social workers.